flutter-view/flutter-view-widgets/README.md

-# Flutterview Tools
+# Flutter-view Widgets

-> Notice: flutterview-tools replaces the flutter_view_tools library, which can no longer maintained due to a loss of Dart pub credentials.
+> Notice: flutter_view_widgets replaces the flutter_view_tools library, which can no longer maintained due to a loss of Dart pub credentials.

 Flutter-view is a tool that lets you easily create layouts for Flutter, using Pug and Sass.